Study International Information Systems at one of Germany’s most innovative universities

 - The certificate explicitly indicates the language level A2 in German or equivalent or higher language skills.

 - The certificate contains the imprint, signature, and stamp of an officially certified language school or certification authority.

-- Alternatively, it is possible to include a document in the postal application which indicates that the applicant has registered for an official German language certification test (Goethe Certificate, Certificate from VHS / Bildungszentrum in Germany, DSH 1, DSH 2, or TestDaF) instead of submitting a German language certificate.
-All applicants who make use of this option have to submit a scan of their official test result via email to email@example.com with subject line “Submission of German language test result for <Last Name> <First Name>” by July 31, 2021, latest.
+- Alternatively, it is possible to include a document in the online application which indicates that the applicant has registered for an official German language certification test (Goethe Certificate, Certificate from VHS / Bildungszentrum in Germany, DSH 1, DSH 2, or TestDaF) instead of submitting a German language certificate.
+All applicants who make use of this option have to submit a scan of their official test result via email to email@example.com with subject line “Submission of German language test result for <Last Name> <First Name>” by July 31, 2022, latest.
 If the certificate is valid and submitted on time, it can still be considered as part of the application.

 Apart from these two deviations, no further exceptions apply concerning the submission of German language certificates and we will neither answer further requests concerning this issue nor offer pre-evaluation of any documents!

 Applications for the IIS program have to be submitted online via the campo application portal.
 During the online application process, you are requested to upload your application documents to the upload section as a PDF file.
 There is no need to send application documents by post.

 May I apply to start in summer semester?

 No. You can only start each winter semester.

 When does the program begin?